 I like big 1ACs with super tight internal link chains.
 Good articulation of your specific scenarios are fantastic.

 Impact debates are a lost art - I believe there is such a thing as 100% defense and will happily vote on it.
 I also love impact turn debates - heg bad, dedev, and warming good are some of the most fun things ever and you will be rewarded for doing them well.

-Soft left affs need to answer the DA - fuck outta here with Cohn 13, that isn't a coherent DA answer.
+Soft left affs need to answer the DA - Cohn 13 isn't a coherent DA answer.
 It may affect my impact calculus, but it isn't a whole answer.
 Indicting overall positions with "ahhhh low probability doesnt matter" isn't really something that makes much sense me if they have a strong link chain.
 I think the best way for soft left affs to win is specific defense to the 1NC + good explanation of impact calculus - either/or probably isn't enough.

 Impact calculus.
 Do it.

 Links are risks, not yes-no - I find that internal link comparisons on case v DA debates are good - this is where 2NRs on case are important for me.

-UQ controls the link unless I'm told otherwise - I don't really understand how anything else works tho.
+UQ controls the link unless I'm told otherwise - I don't really understand how anything else works.

-I won't judge kick unless you tell me to explicitly in the 2NR.
+I won't judge kick unless you tell me to explicitly in the 2NR and justify it.